nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

 15. Once all the user actions are sustained for Master and Worker VMs, OCP cluster will be installed

     ![](images/ocp_install_finish.png)

+    !!!tip
+           There is a potential for automation for the eject process using [Nutanix REST APIs](https://www.nutanix.dev/api-reference/).

 ### Access to your OpenShift Cluster